 Arthritis can surely hamper the elderly’s movement as sufferers of this disease may also have stiffness and swelling in the joints.
-And did you know that arthritis may vary for each individual since there are more than 100 kinds of arthritis?
+And did you know that arthritis in elderly patients may vary for each individual since there are more than 100 kinds of arthritis?

 Below are ones you may already have heard of.

 Rheumatoid Arthritis – This occurs as a result of the body’s autoimmune response as it attacks the joint tissues.
-Pain usually comes in pairs for those suffering from RA meaning that it can occur on both hands (on the joints of each of the fingers).
-Other symptoms may include difficulties in sleeping, burning and tingling sensation in the hands and feet, numbness.
+Pain usually comes in pairs for those suffering from RA, meaning that it can occur on both hands (on the joints of each of the fingers).
+Other symptoms may include difficulties in sleeping, burning and tingling sensations in the hands and feet, and numbness.

-Gout – For those who have been consuming food that contributes to the body’s production of high levels of uric acid then they better think twice, especially if their family has a history of this disease.
+Gout – For those who have been consuming food that contributes to the body’s production of high levels of uric acid, they better think twice, especially if their family has a history of this disease.
 The accumulation of uric crystals may build up in either the joint of your big toe or your knee (even in your wrists).
-This causes swelling and intense pain that can last as long as several weeks.
-You should be more careful once you already had experienced gout as the pain can get possibly worse each time it reoccurs.
+This causes swelling and intense arthritis joint pain that can last as long as several weeks.
+You should be more careful once you already have experienced gout, as the pain can get possibly worse each time it recurs.

-If your senior loved one has been diagnosed with Arthritis then there are some ways to help you possibly help them cope better with the disease.
+If your senior loved one has been diagnosed with Arthritis, there are some ways for you to possibly help them cope better with the disease.

-Get them the right treatment – Depending on the kind of arthritis and the health condition, your senior loved one may need to take a group of medications to lessen the pain such as non-steroidal anti-inflammatory drugs and some over the counter pain relief such as ibuprofen, aspirin, etc.
+Get them the right treatment – Depending on the kind of arthritis and the health condition, your senior loved one may need to take a group of medications to lessen arthritis joint pain, such as non-steroidal anti-inflammatory drugs and some over the counter pain relief such as ibuprofen, aspirin, etc.

 Encourage them to observe a proper diet. – Together with getting the right treatment, it is suggested to consult a physician to find out which diet would be appropriate for the condition and make sure that your senior loved one follows his or her recommended meal plan.

-If you feel that their condition is too difficult for you to handle, then you may also opt to get help from a reputable and trusted home care provider.
+If you feel that arthritis in elderly relatives is too difficult for you to handle, then you may also opt to get help from a reputable and trusted home care provider.